 There are many great ways to cut your spending without significantly changing your lifestyle.

 Sticking to a budget can be difficult for many people, so figuring out a way to reward yourself for staying on task can help.
-The First Bank rewards program* is a great way to earn rewards for qualified purchases.
+If you have a First Bank personal checking account, the easy-to-use online MyMoney tool keeps track of everything for you in one spot.
+And the First Bank rewards program* is a great way to earn rewards for qualified purchases.
 This way, staying on budget doesn’t have to mean cutting out your favorite things.

 Contact a First Bank Specialist Today